 Symptoms range from mild diarrhoea to hemorrhagic dysentery.

-Cases of mild diarrhoea caused by E.histo. are often misdiagnosed as Irritable Bowel Syndrome.
+Cases of mild diarrhoea caused by E.histo. are often misdiagnosed as Irritable Bowel Syndrome (personal data).

 Many infected individuals are asymptomatic but can infect others via intermittent shedding of cysts in the stool.